data2health/informatics-playbook/docs/chapters/chapter_9.md

+# Chapter 9: Sharing Educational Resources

-# Intended audience
+## Intended audience

-The chapters will cover heterogeous and not necessarily overlapping target audiences; therefore please include a short description to ensure readers' time is wisely spent.
+**Educators at CTSAs who want to build a community of learners around their educational material.**

-# Current version / status
+## Current version / status

-# Guidance
+## Guidance

-tbd, but some indication of whether the draft is early, actively soliciting comments, or ready to implement
+**tbd, but some indication of whether the draft is early, actively soliciting comments, or ready to implement**

-# Lessons learned / summary
+## Lessons learned / summary

-This section is optional but encouraged in chapters where the source of truth for the majority of the content is external (Incorporated here by reference only)
+**This section is optional but encouraged in chapters where the source of truth for the majority of the content is external (Incorporated here by reference only)**

-# Why this is important
+## Why this is important

-Description of the problem and vision for what best practices will address or make possible
+Keeping educational resources up to date and noticable is difficult for single sites.
+In addition, sites reproducing educational material that is already made is wasteful and ignores the

+One alternative that exists is providing collective ownership, such as the model for The Carpentries (Software, Data, and Library Carpentry), or the R for Data Science learning community.
+Hundreds, if not thousands of educators have tested, honed, and improved the lesson material for these groups.

+Additionally, a learning community provides an opportunity for those with intermediate skills to improve their knowledge and practice.

-# Status and feedback mechanisms
+## Status and feedback mechanisms

-What stage is it in the development process?
+**What stage is it in the development process?
 (See options below).
-Description and links for how people can comment, or contribute -- whether via Google form or GitHub issue etc.
+Description and links for how people can comment, or contribute -- whether via Google form or GitHub issue etc.**

+## Takeaway List

-Takeaway List	A bulleted list of things you can read and implement (similar to top 10 PLoS Top 10 articles).
+A bulleted list of things you can read and implement (similar to top 10 PLoS Top 10 articles).

 # Deep dive into takeaways